smileidentity/web-client/packages/components/document-capture/README.md

 ### Using the Component

-You can use the DocumentCapture component in your HTML like any other HTML element:
+The DocumentCapture component can be embedded in your HTML similarly to any standard HTML element:

 ```html
 <document-capture></document-capture>
 ```

-### DocumentCapture Web Component Attributes
+### Attributes

-You can use a mixture of the following attributes to configure the behavior of the component.
+Customize the component's behavior with the following attributes:

-#### hide-instructions
+#### `hide-instructions`

-This attribute, when present, hides the instructions for the document capture process.
-It does not require a value.
+Omits the capture instructions.
+This attribute is boolean and does not require a value.

-Usage:

 ```html
 <document-capture hide-instructions></document-capture>
 ```

-#### hide-back-of-id
+#### `hide-back-of-id`

-This attribute, when present, hides the option to capture the back of the ID.
-It does not require a value.
+Excludes the option to capture the ID's back side.
+This attribute is boolean.

-Usage:

 ```html
 <document-capture hide-back-of-id></document-capture>
 ```

-#### show-navigation
+#### `show-navigation`

-This attribute, when present, shows the navigation controls for the document capture process.
-It does not require a value.
+Displays navigation controls for the capture process.
+This attribute is boolean.

-Usage:

 ```html
 <document-capture show-navigation></document-capture>
 ```

-#### document-capture-modes
+#### `document-capture-modes`

-This attribute sets the modes for the document capture process.
-It requires a value, which should be a string of comma-separated modes.
-Available options are `camera`, `upload`, or `camera,upload`.

-Usage:
+Specifies the capture modes, accepting `camera`, `upload`, or both.
+Value required.

 ```html
 <document-capture document-capture-modes="camera,upload"></document-capture>